UlrikeDetective/hackathon/FrontEndHalloween/THEME.md

 *   **Layout**: The main layout is centered, with a flexbox container for the ghost and to-do list to appear side-by-side on larger screens.

 ### to do
-- use matrix css style for countdown
+- use matrix css style for countdown - check
 - create the 'to do list'. - check
 - add a section 'to do list'. - check
-- add a footer with an impressum
+- add a footer with an impressum - check
 - change the font in trick-or-treat.html
 - work on the ghost - check
 - work on overall styling.
-Make it more modern, tech savy and cool, think of Wednesday Adams meet the Matrix.
+Make it more modern, tech savy and cool, think of Wednesday Adams meet the Matrix. - check
 - add Backend - sqllite on the trick-or-treat.html where users can put their trick or treats in